Mastering Feedback: 15 Effective Techniques for Growth & Performance

 Why Feedback Matters

-- Boosts Employee Engagement and Motivation: When delivered well, feedback shows that individuals are valued and that their development is a priority.
+- Boosts Employee Engagement and Motivation: When individuals feel that their contributions are noticed and that their development is a genuine priority for their leaders, their engagement levels soar, leading to increased motivation and commitment.

 Key Principles for Delivering Impactful Feedback